Harryyadav/slate/source/includes/jobs.md

 ---

-## Get All Analysis Jobs of All Projects
+## Get All Analysis Jobs for All Projects

 ```http